PuddletownDesign/Linux-Setups/git-deployment.md

 ### Correcting user permissions for our new git folder

 By default the `git` folder is owned by root and we will need `sudo` to be able to make changes in it.
-We could just change the user to our user, but what if we wanted to have other users be able to edit the contents of the `www` folder.
+We could just change the user to our user, but what if we wanted to have other users be able to edit the contents of the `git` folder.
 This is where groups come in.
 A group can be defined to be allowed read/write access to specific files/ folders.

 Add a group for users who will be able to `rwx` in for a folder.
 I'm just going to call this group `www-users`. for users who can edit the entire `www` directory.
 We can add more specific controls for different sites/folders later.